Today, I present you a recipe for Raw Vegan Chipolte Almond Stuffed Brussels Sprouts with options, options, options!

 - contains 15 minerals

 - contains 84 minerals

 - aids digestion and facilitates better nutrient absorption

-And here’s the cooked version.
+And here’s the cooked version (without chipotle).
 Just put them in the oven at 400 degrees for approximately 20 minutes or until the tops are golden.
 Or, if you like your brussels sprouts to be fully cooked, just leave them in longer.

 They lose their bright green color and the sprouts are much softer than the crunchy raw ones, but they are very good too.

 Tip #1: I would have never known how to do all the steps to prepare the brussels sprouts if I hadn’t watched this awesome step-by-step video from the original recipe creator, Jerry James Stone so make sure you watch it if this is your first time stuffing brussels sprouts:

 Tip #2: What do you do with all the leaves and insides of the brussels sprouts that you’ve scooped out?
 You can dice them up and use them in a salad, dice them up and add to the stuffing mixture like in the original recipe (I have not tried this) or…stay tuned and I’ve got a really great snack idea coming that uses brussels sprouts leaves.